antonlethanh/antonlethanh/README.md

                      Residence: "Edinburgh"
            },

-  challenge: "I am studying the impact of blockchain and information digitization"
+  challenge: "I am studying the impact of Artificial Intelligence and information digitization"

 }
 ```